ASTRO logo

 Overview

-Uluru, also known as Ayers Rock, is a giant rock formation located in Australia’s Northern Territory. 🌏
+Uluru, also known as Ayers Rock, is a massive sandstone rock formation located in the heart of Australia, specifically in the Northern Territory. 🦘

 Read Less